 What makes purple asparagus purple?

-This recipe below is super simple and it’s delicious with any asparagus variety — purple or not.
+This purple asparagus recipe below is super simple and would be delicious with any asparagus variety — purple or not.

 You should be seeing purple asparagus in the specialty section of some grocery stores and at your local Farmer’s Market.

-Enjoy this light and healthy Lime-Shallot Purple Asparagus Recipe!
+Enjoy this light and healthy Purple Asparagus Recipe!